 Croatia beckons with a land rich with culture and impressive architecture.
-During this tour of the Adriatic, you live in the past by visiting numerous World Heritage sites and delving deep into culture and traditions of this visually pleasing area.
-Starting off in Montenegro, your luxury charter yacht will take you to destinations filled with pretty surroundings, excellent cuisine and a wealth of history and knowledge.
+During this tour of the Adriatic, you live in the past by visiting numerous UNESCO World Heritage sites and delving deep into the culture and traditions of this visually pleasing area.
+Starting off in Montenegro, your luxury charter yacht will take you to destinations filled with picturesque surroundings, excellent cuisine and a wealth of history and knowledge.
 Then, finishing off in the beautiful location of Trogir you are left to contemplate the past and enjoy the environment of palaces filled with riches.

 - Day 1

 Start your Croatia odyssey here

 An ancient gem of Montenegro, Kotor is where you will meet up with your chosen luxury charter yacht.
 After sipping on freshly chilled champagne and a whirlwind tour of your home for the next week, you'll have plenty of time to explore the highlights of Kotor.

 Previously ruled by the French, Venetians, Austrians and other powers, Kotor has a rich and indulgent culture which brings the best elements of each nationality into the city.
 While exploring the many quaint cafes and small local businesses, take the time to look up and around you to appreciate some of the three-mile span of the ancient city walls.

 The old town of Kotor is a UNESCO World Heritage Site which classifies the location as one of the best preserved medieval towns in the Adriatic.
 Dating back before 1000 AD there are plenty of historic monuments and characteristics to visit, including the Cathedral of Saint Tryphon, built in 1166.

 Before joining your luxury charter yacht, enjoy a locally produced wine at a bar in the harbor before raising the anchor and moving on to your next port of call, Dubrovnik.

 Discover the "Pearl of the Adriatic"